joao-alcindo/gender-inequality-graduate-law-programs/README.md

-# gender-inequality-graduate-law-programs
-Gender Inequality in Brazilian Graduate Law Programs: An Analysis of the Current Landscape.
+# Gender Inequality in Brazilian Graduate Law Programs: An Analysis of the Current Landscape.